 More Detailed Online Drivers Ed Course Information Below:

-Classes are available only to students residing in the following counties: Buncombe, Cherokee, Clay, Graham, Henderson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania, and Yancey.
+- ELIGIBILTY: Classes are available only to students residing in the following counties: Buncombe, Cherokee, Clay, Graham, Henderson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania, and Yancey.
 If you reside in Cherokee, Clay, Graham, Macon, McDowell, Swain, or attend school out of state, the driving portion will be done with your county’s Driver’s Ed and there may be an additional fee.
-Jackson County and Haywood County students are not eligible to take this course unless they are using a private driving company.
+Jackson County and Haywood County students are not eligible to take this course unless they use a private driving company.

 Classroom Portion Requirements: